 Court Hearing & Judgment

 The eviction hearing must occur anywhere between 7 and 10 days after the issuance of the summons.
-The tenant can choose to fight the eviction by providing any of the following defenses in court:
+The tenant can choose to fight it by providing any of the following defenses in court:

 - It was discriminatory due to the tenant’s race, color, disability, or any other protected class

-- The eviction was in retaliation for the tenant exercising their right, such as reporting you to a government agency for failure to maintain the unit to acceptable standards.
+- It was in retaliation for the tenant exercising their right, such as reporting their Pennsylvania landlord to a government agency for failure to maintain the unit to acceptable standards.

-- The eviction process had errors such as sending the wrong notice
+- The Pennsylvania eviction process had errors such as sending the wrong notice

 Writ of Possession

-If the tenant doesn’t choose to fight the eviction or the judgment ultimately favors you, the court will issue you a Writ of Possession.
+If the tenant doesn’t choose to fight it or the judgment ultimately favors the landlord, the court will issue them a Writ of Possession.
 This is the tenant’s final notice to leave the rental unit.
 Only a sheriff or a constable can enforce it by removing the tenant from the premises if they don’t move out on their own.

-In order for the eviction process to be successful, a landlord must adhere to the state’s legal procedure.
-What’s more, landlords should familiarize themselves with the state’s landlord-tenant laws, security deposit laws, legal reasons for breaking a lease, and squatters’ rights.
+In order for the Pennsylvania eviction process to be successful, a landlord must adhere to the state’s legal procedure.
+What’s more, they should familiarize themselves with the state’s landlord-tenant laws, security deposit laws, legal reasons for breaking a lease or rental agreement, and the Fair Housing Act.

-If you would like help staying informed of your legal responsibilities or managing your rental properties contact the experts at Keyrenter Property Management BuxMont today!
+If you’re a landlord and would like help staying informed of your legal responsibilities or managing your rental properties contact the experts at Keyrenter Property Management BuxMont today!

 Disclaimer: This content is not a substitute for professional legal advice.
 Laws change and this content may not be updated at the time you read it.
 For help please contact a licensed attorney